ankbohra/ETL/README.md

 Load

 The last step was to transfer our final output into a DataBase.
-I created a extract the data frame into the CSV file and then with the help of boot3 service I upload this into AWS S3 buckuct.
-On Later stage this data will will push to AWS dynmo DB with the help of AWS Datapipe line.
+I created a extract the data frame into the CSV file and then with the help of boot3 service, I upload this into AWS S3 bucket.
+And then this data will will push to AWS dynmo DB with the help of AWS Datapipe line.

 I inspired by a team of three who worked on the simmilar data set.